Savostov-Arseny/lamp_docker/README.md

 # lamp_docker
-Simple docker-compose stand, that will to run apache2 with php, mysql, phpmyadmin.
+Simple docker-compose stand, that will to run apache2 with php, MySQL, phpMyAdmin.

 ## How to run the project
 - Install docker & docker-compose